Do you know what I saw? Wood!

 If Noah himself, the 10th generation from the creation, had died in the flood he would have been 400 years short of the thousand years.
 To add to the understated humor, God tells Noah at age 480 that he is reducing the human lifespan even further to the low number of 120 years for those now being born.
 Of course, this is related to the coming flood and its consequences to mankind.
 Despite this revelation Noah goes on to be 950, completing the list of 10, with all underage from the previous standard.

 Examining the other writings of Moses, I find in the Exodus that the lifespan of man is only about 40 years, which would be taking into consideration a higher infant mortality and a shorter lifespan due to wars, diseases and hardships.
 If 40 years is the true maximum number of years of life expectancy for the ancients, then Noah has outlived this number by 15 times by age 600.
 Obviously, the truth is being stretched to impossible limits.
-There is no evidence that early man lived longer than us, or had better living conditions that extended his life beyond the ordinarily allocated three score and ten years.
+There is no evidence that early man lived longer than us, or had better living conditions that extended one’s life beyond the ordinarily allocated three score and ten years that the Bible later says is the standard.

 Here we encounter the crux of the problem.
 If Noah did not use his fingers for counting, then what calendar was being used in this age?
 How many days in a year did it contain?
 How many days were in a month?
 How many individual minutes and hours revolved around the clock within a single day?